 The habits of highly wealthy people

-If you want to be rich, it can't hurt to do a bit of studying about those who've successfully gone before you .
+If you want to be rich, it can't hurt to do a bit of studying about those who've successfully gone before you.
 I don't pretend to have all the answers, nor do I believe there is a one-size-fits-all approach that's sure to work.
-But I do believe that there are a few common traits amongst the likes of Astor, Vanderbilt, Carnegie, Buffett, and Gates.
+But I do believe there are a few common traits among the likes of Astor, Vanderbilt, Carnegie, Buffett, and Gates.

 It seems as though many who become wealthy are -- in no particular order -- cost-conscious (i.e. "cheap"), patient, diligent, comfortable sticking to what they know works, and ruthless with respect to their personal standards.

 There's a good reason why many wealthy folks could credibly be described as "cheap" in their early years.
 It's simple math, really -- the less you spend, the more money you have left to put to work for yourself.